rocon/espo/README.md

 14. *Foreign names*

 Espo prefers foreign names (personal and geographical) to be retained in their (Romanized) native spelling, so as much as possible without diacritics.
 For geographical names of like continents and oceans, which are not limited to the language of one country, generalized Esp(erant)o-specific names can still be used.
-Examples: *Nord-Ameriko, Sud-Ameriko, Atlantiko, Arktiko, Eŭropo, Afriko, Antarktiko, Azio, Indioceano, Australio, Oceanio, Pacifiko*.
+Examples: *Nord-Ameriko, Sud-Ameriko, Atlantiko, Arktiko, Eŭropo, Afriko, Antarktiko, Azio, Indioceano, Aŭstralio, Oceanio, Pacifiko*.

-15. *Questions*
+15. *?*

-Simple yes-no questions can be formed without the question particle *ĉu* by swapping the subject and the predicate verb: *Vas vi helpi mi? - Are you about to help me?*.
+?

 16. *DLT*